apuig/analytics-java/README.md

-# Why
+# Reliability Overview

-Provide a different reliability tradeoff
-- `analytics-java`: is not durable at all, it can lose events if you don't implement the appropriate callbacks and retries
-- `analytics-kotlin`: on the opposite direction, writes every single message to disk before attempt to upload it

-This implementation only write to disk when
-- upload fail
+This implementation provides a middle ground between `analytics-java` (not durable, may lose events) and `analytics-kotlin` (writes every message to disk before upload).

+**Key reliability features:**
-- too many messages waiting to be uploaded
+- Messages are written to disk only if upload fails or if too many messages are waiting to be uploaded.

-It also provides
-- configurable and durable retry mechanism
+- Configurable, durable retry mechanism for failed uploads.
-- circuit breaker on the HTTP upload
+- Circuit breaker for HTTP uploads to prevent repeated failures.

-# Edge cases

-### Ungraceful shutdown
-**It can lose events**
+## Reliability Tradeoffs During Ungraceful Shutdown

+- **Possible Event Loss:** Events may be lost if the process crashes while messages are:
-- `http.size` messages waiting to be uploaded
+  - Waiting in memory to be uploaded (`http.size`)
-- `http.flushSize` messages waiting to create a batch
-- `http.flushMs` messages waiting to create a batch
+  - Waiting to be batched (`http.flushSize`, `http.flushMs`)
-- `http.executorSize` in flight HTTP requests
+  - In-flight in HTTP requests (`http.executorSize`)

-For a regular load it means it can lose events created `http.flushMs` (default 10s) before the crash
+- For typical loads, events created within `http.flushMs` (default 10s) before a crash may be lost.

-> Please note `analytics-kotlin` also implements some flush mechanism, meaning it could also lost events
+## Back Pressure & Edge Cases

-### Segment API latency is high and the configured number of concurrent uploads cannot meet the request rate
+- If Segment API latency is high and concurrent uploads are limited, back pressure moves upload execution to internal threads.
-The back pressure will **move the upload execution** (CallerRun Policy on the networkExecutor) to this threads
-- Upload BatchQueue: meaning the consumption of pending to upload messages will be delayed
-- RetryUpload: meaning it will not retry more files until the upload pool have some slot

-#### ... and file system latency is also high
+- If file system latency is also high, overflow queues block the calling code until batches can be written to disk.
-In this case we can overflow both BatchQueue.
-The overflow BatchQueue use `put`, so it will **block the calling code**, waiting to write some batch to disk

-# Overview
+## Architecture Overview

 ```mermaid
 sequenceDiagram